• Home

 Let me stay here!

-Start by cruising the Web.
-Look aimlessly and get ideas and build a wish list.
-Be aware that your dream and reality might not stay the same as you learn about prices, availability and locations.
+Start by surfing the Internet.
+Scroll aimlessly and get ideas and build a wish list.
+You might even want to make a Pinterest dream board.
+Be aware that your dream and reality might not stay aligned as you learn about prices, availability and locations.

-In addition to the big vacation rental sites such as Homeaway.com and Tripadvisor.com there are vacation rental websites more specific to France such as www.frenchriviera-tourism.com and www.gites-de-france.com.
+There are also vacation rental websites more specific to France such as Frenchriviera Tourism and Gites-de-France.

 Renting a villa in France Antibes-at-Night